All Practice Exams

 What are Vermont's unique lead paint requirements?

 Vermont has a TWO-STAGE lead paint disclosure process more stringent than federal law.
 Part I must be provided PRIOR TO execution of any contract for purchase — buyers receive information about lead paint hazards before signing.
 Part II is provided at closing.
 For pre-1978 rental properties, landlords must comply with Essential Maintenance Practices (EMPs).
 Licensees listing pre-1978 rental properties must provide buyers with information explaining EMP requirements.
-This two-stage process is unique to Vermont and is heavily tested on the state jurisprudence exam.
+This two-stage process is unique to Vermont and is heavily tested on the Vermont state exam.